-- land tax, CIT, property tax (for legal entities), IDT, UTP for micro-firms and small enterprises, as well as mandatory contributions to the road fund and educational and medical institutions fund (for reconstruction, capital repair, and equipment), and
+- land tax, CIT, property tax (for legal entities), UTP for micro-firms and small enterprises, as well as mandatory contributions to the road fund and educational and medical institutions fund (for reconstruction, capital repair, and equipment), and

 - customs payments (except for fees for customs clearance) for equipment, raw materials, and components imported for own production needs, as well as construction materials not produced in Uzbekistan and imported for implementation of projects as per the list approved by the Cabinet of Ministers of Uzbekistan.

 The duration of the above incentives differs depending on the size of investment, as described below.

 - From USD 300,000 to USD 3 million: Exemption is valid for three years.

 - From USD 3 million to 5 million: Exemption is valid for five years.

 - From USD 5 million to USD 10 million: Exemption is valid for seven years.

 - More than USD 10 million: Exemption is valid for ten years; in the following five years, the income tax and unified tax rates are set at 50% of then effective tax rates.

 The following incentives are provided to participants of operating free economic zones: